Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Introduction

-To build the readers's intuition for higher-form symmetries and 't Hooft anomalies, we investigate the non-equilibrium properties of finite-temperature electromagnetism in various settings at the level of quadratic effective actions.
-We use these various examples to illustrate key features of non-equilibrium systems: (1) whether or not a symmetry appears spontaneously broken depends on the time-scale over which the system is observed, (2) the currents associated with $p$- and $d-p-1$-form symmetries with mixed anomaly have a definite mathematical relationship, and (3) there is close connection between mixed anomalies, non-equilibrium anomalies, SSB, and propagative versus diffusive dispersion relations. \\
+To build the readers's intuition for higher-form symmetries and NSS, we investigate the non-equilibrium properties of finite-temperature electromagnetism in various settings at the level of quadratic effective actions.
+We use these various examples to illustrate key features of non-equilibrium systems: (1) whether or not a symmetry appears spontaneously broken depends on the time-scale over which the system is observed, (2) the currents associated with $p$- and $d-p-1$-form symmetries with mixed anomaly have a definite mathematical relationship, and (3) there is close connection between mixed 't Hooft anomalies, NSS, SSB, and propagative versus diffusive dispersion relations. \\

 Throughout this work, we use the `mostly plus' convention for the Minkowski spacetime metric $\eta_{\mu\nu} = \text{diag}(-,+,\dots,+)$.